madvagabond/try/README.md

 # Try

-## Idiomatic monadic-ish error handling for go.
+## Clean, composable, and idiomatic error handling in go.

 ### Examples